Anava05/insurity_telematics_integration_in_auto_insurance/README.md

 ## ▶️ Running the Full Pipeline

 The scripts are designed to be run in a specific order to build the necessary data and models before launching the application.
+If you wish to regenerate everything from scratch, follow all steps.
+Otherwise, you can skip to Step 5 if the model files are already present.

 ### Step 1: Generate Telematics Features